runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

-ReactiveProperty is core class of this library.
+`ReactiveProperty` is the core class of this library.
 This has following features.

-- Implements the INotifyPropretyChanged interface.
+- Implements the `INotifyPropertyChanged` interface.
-    - The value property raise the PropertyChanged event.
+    - The value property raise the `PropertyChanged` event.
-- Implements the IObservable&lt;T&gt; interface.
+- Implements the `IObservable&lt;T&gt;` interface.

 Yes, The value property can bind to XAML control's property.
-And the class call the IObserver&lt;T&gt;#OnNext method when set the value.
+And the class call the `IObserver&lt;T&gt;`#OnNext method when the value is set.

 A sample code is as below.